 - Qualification Requirements: Continuing Education

-MSRB Rule G-42: The Fiduciary Duty Rule
+MSRB Rule G-42: The Fiduciary Duty Rule (FE)

 MSRB Rule G-42 sets forth municipal advisors' required standards of conduct and duties when engaging in municipal advisory activities, other than municipal advisory solicitation activities.
 This course provides a brief overview of the duties and obligations under G-42, disclosure requirements for conflicts of interest and prohibited municipal advisor activities.